scivision/matlab-subprocess-stdin/README.md

 On Windows, using `system()` with MPIexec can cause intermittent segfaults that don't occur from Terminal.
 Try using py.subprocess instead of system() on Windows, checking first that the user has Python available.

+## GNU Octave

+Because the syntax of GNU Octave Java subsystem is distinct and doesn't always work from Windows, this project code is for Matlab only.